iamyounix/msimagb460_tomahawk/README.md

 2022-10-26 09:31:22 +0800 Sleep               	Entering DarkWake state due to 'Software Sleep pid=173':TCPKeepAlive=active Using AC (Charge:0%) 5 secs
 2022-10-26 09:31:27 +0800 Wake                	DarkWake to FullWake from Invalid [CDNVA] : due to HID Activity Using AC (Charge:0%)
 ```
 > **Note**: Head to [GPRW/UPRW/LANC Instant Wake Patch](https://dortania.github.io/OpenCore-Post-Install/usb/misc/instant-wake.html) if output as above.
 Sometimes, dortania solution does't fix this issue.
 From my experience personally, just clean install macOS.
 This happen to me when upgrading Monterey to Ventura.
-Other than that, if the no output, this mean the machine has no sleep and wake issues.
+Other than that, if no output, this mean the machine has no sleep and wake issues.
 Whatever happen, try Dortania method first.

   * Output:
     * Sleep/Wake Issue Fix Example (After Clean Install):